miso-lims/miso-lims/docs/user_manual/instruments.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Creating an Instrument" %}

 Click the "Add" button in the toolbar at the top of the Instruments list to add a new instrument to MISO.
-Fill out the instrument details in the dialog that appears.
-When you are done, click the "Add" button to create the instrument.
+This will take you to the Create Instrument page, where you can fill out the instrument details.
+Click the Save button at the top right when you are done to save the instrument and go to the Edit Instrument page.

 {% include userman-toplink.md %}